LebToki/MoA/README.md

   - `requirements.txt` - Python dependencies
   - **templates/**
     - `index.html` - HTML template for the web interface
+    - `chat.html` - HTML template for the chat interface
   - **static/**
     - `style.css` - CSS styles for the web interface
+    - `script.css` - JavaScript for theme switching and UI enhancements

 ## Acknowledgements